protoapostoli/cath-help/src/content/docs/getting-started/updates.md

 Most recent updates will be at the top, and then continue in descending order.
 :::

+## 27 December 2023

+ - Fixed an issue with new event requests, added Day Light Savings (DST) support for exceptions.

 ## 15 December 2023

  - Added the new **Reception Sick Call and Event Log** features to the site.